janet-dev/LevelCoder-WM/README.md

     - Implemented by opening another page using the form method of GET:
     ```html
     <form class="row g-5" method="GET" action="confirmation.html"></form>
     ```
+10. Form not clearing

+11. Flex column heading in courses.html was not stretching across the whole screen and forcing the course cards onto the next row.
+    - Solved by watching this [CSS Flexbox Tutorial](https://www.youtube.com/watch?v=M1yD8GVpLnQ)
+    ```
+    	.full-width {
+            flex-basis: 100%;
+            text-align: center;
+            z-index: 0;
+    }
+    ```
 10. During the initial Lighthouse audit, it was suggested to use .webp images, so all images where changed from .jpg/.png format.
 Unfortunately not all browsers can display these .webp.
 Users with older devices may not be able to upgrade to the latest browsers.
 Found two devices unable to view .webp images:
     - MacBook Pro running macOS Catalina 10.15.5 with Safari 13.1.1